Screening for colorectal cancer

 - Watch your weight.
 Being very overweight may increase your risk.
 And carrying extra fat around the waist seems to be more of a risk than carrying extra fat in the hips or thighs.

-- Limit drinking.
-Drink less than 2 alcohol drinks a day.
-People who drink 2 or more alcohol drinks a day have a slightly higher risk
+- Limit alcohol.
+Have less than 2 drinks a day.
+People who have 2 or more drinks a day have a slightly higher risk for colorectal cancer.2

 - Quit smoking.
-If you smoke cigarettes, quit smoking to reduce your risk.
+Quitting smoking can reduce your risk.